Protections Against Liability

 Official Capacity Suits

 A suit against a University employee in his or her official capacity for acts or omissions within the scope of employment is the same as a suit against the University, and any judgment or settlement in an official capacity suit would be paid out of University funds or other state funds.
-The Office of the Vice President and General Counsel represents the University and University employees sued in their official capacity.
+The Office of the General Counsel represents the University and University employees sued in their official capacity.

 Personal Capacity Suits

 Pursuant to provisions of state law, the Attorney General for the State of Tennessee has discretion to provide representation to an employee sued in his or her personal capacity for acts of omissions within the scope of employment, except willful, malicious or criminal acts or omissions and acts or omissions done for personal gain.
 See Tenn.
 Code Ann. § 8-42-103.
-The Attorney General designates the Office of the Vice President and General Counsel to represent a University employee in his or her personal capacity if there is no conflict between the positions of the University and the employee.
+The Attorney General designates the Office of the General Counsel to represent a University employee in his or her personal capacity if there is no conflict between the positions of the University and the employee.
 In exceptional circumstances, the Attorney General may determine that representation will be provided by members of the Attorney General’s staff or by payment of reasonable compensation to private counsel approved by the Attorney General.

 Before authorizing representation of an employee in his or her personal capacity, the Attorney General will make an initial assessment of whether allegations of willful, malicious, or criminal acts or omissions, or acts or omissions done for personal gain, are sufficiently well founded to warrant declining representation of an employee in his or her personal capacity.
-Representation may also be denied if the employee has acted contrary to advice given by the Office of the Vice President and General Counsel.
+Representation may also be denied if the employee has acted contrary to advice given by the Office of the General Counsel.